New City Critics

 Overview

-New City Critics is for a criticism of city design and development that reflects the people who live in cities.
-We need more informed and sustained examination of citymaking in media beyond small professional circles, for a broader public.
-Housing, workplaces, infrastructure, public spaces and monuments define the contours of our lives.
-They demand critical attention and a critical imagination expressed through novel formats and in new forums.
-Our goal is to equip a new generation of critics with new skills and a meaningful network to make urban processes legible and argue for a city they want to live in.
+New City Critics aims to develop critical writing on urban design, development, and daily life that reflects the people who live in cities.
+We need more informed and sustained examination of citymaking in media beyond small professional circles and engaging varied publics.
+Housing, workplaces, infrastructure, public spaces, and monuments define the contours of our lives.
+They demand critical attention and a critical imagination expressed through new formats and forums.
+Our goal is to equip a new generation of critics with essential skills and a meaningful network to make urban processes legible and argue for the city they want to live in.

 2024-25 Fellows